nnikolash/go-shdep/README.md

-# go-shdep - Managing shared objects and their updated in Go
+# go-shdep - Sharing objects and their updates in Go

 ## What this library can do?